 Spending flexibility

-A homeowner can use the money from a home equity line of credit for any purpose, without having to justify the use to a lender.
+A homeowner can use the money from a home equity line of credit for most purposes.
 Common uses include home repairs and remodeling, college tuition and debt consolidation.

 Low or no closing costs